Xilinx/ml-suite/examples/caffe/README.md

-## Running Caffe Benchmark Models:
+## Running Caffe Benchmark Models
+This directory provides scripts for running several well known models on the FPGA.
+For published results, and details on running a full accuracy evaluation, please see these [instructions](Benchmark_README.md).
 ### One time setup

 Download a minimal validation set for [Imagenet2012](http://www.image-net.org/challenges/LSVRC/2012) using [Collective Knowledge (CK)](https://github.com/ctuning).